 Research Faculty in Social Innovation

-- Featured ResearchWrittenLed by Saumitra Jha and housed within the Center for Global Poverty and Development, the initiative aims to build a community at Stanford of scholars interested in solving the problems of violent conflict and political polarization.
+- Featured ResearchWrittenLed by Saumitra Jha and housed within the Stanford King Center on Global Development, the initiative aims to build a community at Stanford of scholars interested in solving the problems of violent conflict and political polarization.
 Research grants are available to graduate students and Stanford faculty.

 CSI Faculty Affiliates